exploring self-realization, sacred personhood, and full humanity

 A classic and simple example here is saying "all" when "some" is true: "All women are such-and-such"; "All men want this-or-that."
 Most "all A is B" statements cannot be true, as exceptions will abound.
 There is the temptation to fudge the truth with "all A is B" because "some" says so little while "all" strengthens one's position.

-But there are so many cases of the untoward redefining of terms.
+There are so many cases of the untoward redefining of terms.
 It's a favorite tactic of totalitarians who must cloak their power-and-control designs in noble language.
-George Orwell in his 1984 warned us about this: freedom meant slavery, the Ministry of Truth was the Department of Propaganda, on and on.
+George Orwell in his 1984 warned us about this: freedom means slavery, the Ministry of Truth is the Department of Propaganda, on and on.

 We often see brazen attempts to redefine terms in politics.
 It's common now for the losing side of an election, nevertheless, to claim victory.
 They do this by redefining the meaning of "winning."
-In the refashioned version, "winning" now means "positioned for future gain" or "moral victory because we occupy the high ground," or some such.
+In the refashioned version, "winning" now means "positioned for future gain" or "moral victory because we occupy the high ground" or effectively asserting that the electorate is stupid and didn't understand, or some such.
 "Winning" is redefined to include whatever allows the disingenuous to save face.

-Redefining of terms is employed when there's much to lose by an open and honest presentation of the facts.
+Again, redefining terms is employed when there's much to lose by an open and honest presentation of the facts.
 In my investigations related to the "Evolution article," I discovered dozens or scores of these sleight-of-hand infractions committed by materialistic biology.
 Here's one concerning the famous experiment by Stanley Miller.
-"Life Created In A Test-Tube!" blared the headlines.
-Really? - or did we conveniently redefine "life" to create an illusion that something important was happening when nothing going on?
+"Life Created In A Test-Tube!" blares the headlines.
+Really? - or did we conveniently redefine "life" to create an illusion that something important was happening when nothing is going on?
 Is "life" a synthesis of amino acids?
 "Yes," they will insist, "amino acids represent such a short step to the production of proteins; which, given enough time, would surely be synthesized, as well."
 Never mind that proteins, even simple proteins, are so complex that chance-and-probability would require a duration of time equal to the lifespan of several universes.
 But this small detail is not mentioned in the furor.
-Instead, they redefined life in terms of amino acids, what they had, and then did a victory lap.
+Instead, they redefine life in terms of amino acids, and then do a victory lap.

 #3 Proof by carefully-selected instances.